On the road again: Travelers emerge in time for Thanksgiving

 “There is not a lot of room to put people on another flight if something goes wrong,” said Dennis Tajer, a pilot for the airline and a spokesman for the American pilots’ union.

-By midday Wednesday on the East Coast, airlines in the U.S. had canceled about 70 flights, an unusually low number, according to FlightAware.
+By late afternoon Wednesday on the East Coast, airlines in the U.S. had canceled fewer than 100 flights, an unusually low number, according to FlightAware.
 The Federal Aviation Administration reported very few airports affected by significant delays.

+“The airport was easy.
+It took us five minutes to get through security,” said Ashley Gregory, who returned home to Dallas with her husband and daughter after a few days in Jacksonville, Florida.

+“But our bags are late,” she added, glancing at the empty baggage carousel at Dallas/Fort Worth International Airport.

+Several travelers interviewed at DFW said their flights were full but people behaved well.
+The Justice Department said Wednesday it will prioritize prosecution of passengers who violate federal law on flights — the latest in a series of crackdowns against violence on planes.
+In the worst incidents — some captured on video and posted to social media — flight attendants have been injured.

-Casey Murray, president of the pilots’ union at Southwest, said things seemed to be going reasonably well by late morning on Wednesday.
-He said he had not received any reports of major incidents involving unruly passengers for several days.
+Casey Murray, president of the pilots’ union at Southwest, said he had not received any reports of major incidents involving passengers for several days.

 “I don’t think anything is going to make video, which is good,” Murray said.
 “That’s just another layer of stress, complexity and fatigue on top of everything else that is going on.”